Heidi Lewis Coleman, “Threshold”, acrylic and pencil, courtesy of Heidi Lewis Coleman

-Admission included with the purchase of a guided tour ticket: Click here to purchase tour tickets
+Admission included with the purchase of a Guided House Tour and a Guided Holiday Tour ticket: Click here to purchase tour tickets

 The Lockwood-Mathews Mansion Museum will open a new juried exhibition titled, Envisioning Space: Architecture Through the Ages in collaboration with the Stamford Art Association.
 Due to unforeseen circumstances and COVID-19 concerns, the dates have changed and the exhibition will open earlier than anticipated, on Saturday, Sept.
 18, 2021, and run through Sunday, Jan.
 2, 2022, with an artist reception on Thursday, Oct.
 7, 5:30-7:30 p.m. at the Lockwood-Mathews Mansion Museum on West Ave., Norwalk, CT.